Enterprise-CMCS/managed-care-review/docs/technical-design/feature-brief-session-expiration.md

 ### Possible outcomes after the session expiration modal is displayed:
 1. If the user chooses to logout, we redirect to landing page.
 2. If the user extends the session, we refresh their tokens and restart our counter for the session.
-3. If the user takes no action and the browser is still active, the 2 minute countdown will complete and the user will be automatically logged out and a error banner will appear on the landing page notifying them what happened.
+3. If the user takes no action and the browser is still active, the countdown completes and the user is automatically logged out and redirected to landing page.
+A session expired banner notifies them what happened.

 ![session expired banner - relevant for outcome 3](../../.images/session-expired-banner.png)